SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 The additional scheduling flexibility from parallel or asynchronous code also comes with a cost of increased complexity.
-Swift lets you express you intent in a way enables some compile-time checking --- for example, you can use actors to safely access mutable state.
+Swift lets you express your intent in a way enables some compile-time checking --- for example, you can use actors to safely access mutable state.
 However, adding concurrency to slow or buggy code